Dyck tilings, increasing trees, descents, and inversions: Introduction

-It was observed empirically that there is a close connection between Dyck tilings and linear extensions.
+It was observed empirically that there is a close connection between Dyck tilings and linear extensions of planted plane trees.
 More specifically, for a Dyck path $\lambda$ of order $n$, the total number of cover-inclusive Dyck tilings of skew shape $\lambda/\mu$ for some $\mu$ was conjectured \cite[Conjecture~1]{kw} and subsequently proven \cite{kim} to be

 where $|c|$ is the length of the chord $c$ as measured in terms of number of up steps in $\lambda$ between and including its ends.
 This formula has the form of the tree hook-length formula of Knuth~\cite[\old{Exercise~20, }pg.~70]{knuth3} for the number of linear extensions of the tree poset $P_\lambda$.
 These formulas call out for a bijection between cover-inclusive Dyck tilings and linear extensions.
 Here we give two such bijections.
 These bijections were in part inspired by a bijection due to Aval, Boussicault, and Dasse-Hartaut \cite{abdh} (see also \cite{abn}), to which one of our bijections specializes in the case where $P_\lambda$ is the antichain.
 Our bijections actually provide refined enumeration formulas, which relate statistics (defined below) on the Dyck tilings to well-studied statistics on the permutations.